Ant-tree/JavaCFG/README.md

 ### Inter-class call flow graph.
 Only the classes are depicted, others are omitted.
-> Green node = direct access to a class (supreclass, type cast, instanciation, ...)
+> Green node = direct access to a class (supreclass, type cast, instantiation, ...)
 >
 > Black node = calls the method of the class
 >